reccanti/gatsby-portfolio/data/inspire/base.md

 ---
-headline: "Projection Mapping Display: Inspire"
+headline: "Inspire"
 ---

-Inspire was a projection mapping installation for the Rock and Roll Hall of Fame as part of the New Media Team Project.
-Dynamically created audiovisual displays based on musical artists selected by the user(s).
-Worked as the lead developer to manage a team of developers in conjunction with a team of designers to plan out the projeect and present it at imagineRIT.
-In planning this project, I also worked on a team to help raise funding, exceeding our goals, using the USEED crowdfunding platform
+For my capstone project, the New Media departments at RIT teamed up with the Rock and Roll Hall of Fame to create new exhibits for the museum.
+My group created Inspire, an installation that used projection mapping and several music APIs to allow people to discover music together.
+People would select artists they enjoyed from a touch display and we would find a similar artist using Spotify's Echonest API.
+Then, we would use that information to get enough assets to create a short video that would be projected onto a multi-faced spire.
+I was the lead developer on this project, where I acted as a bridge between the developer and design teams and ensured that all of different facets of the project worked well together.

 <!-- end -->